 By Niklas Pollard and Tarmo Virki

-STOCKHOLM/HELSINKI (Reuters) - Top mobile telecom equipment makers Ericsson and Alcatel-Lucent are braced for a supply squeeze following Japan's earthquake, adding to fears for a sector hampered by shortages.
+STOCKHOLM/HELSINKI (Reuters) - Top mobile telecom equipment makers joined automakers in warning of a damaging supply squeeze as the impact of Japan's devastating earthquake spreads, adding to fears for a sector hampered by shortages.

-Japan, a dominant chip industry player with around a fifth of the world's semiconductor production, has seen factories producing everything from chips to car parts closed following Friday's earthquake, threatening supplies to manufacturers across the globe.
+Japan, home to around a fifth of the world's semiconductor production, has seen factories producing everything from chips to car parts closed following Friday's earthquake, threatening supplies to manufacturers across the globe.

-Many are making contingency plans and trying to source key components elsewhere, while working out how much inventory they have available to keep production going and for how long.
+Most are making contingency plans, scrambling to source key components elsewhere while working out how much inventory they have available to keep production going and for how long.

 Analysts have said if the supply chain were broken for even a few weeks, the impact could be felt in higher prices or shortages of gadgets such as Apple's iPad and other tablets, smartphones and computers for months to come.